-Operating return 2021 2020 Return on equity: net profit/loss equity = 16.4% = (5.6%)
+Operating return 2022 2021 Return on equity: net profit/loss equity = 2.9% = 16.4%

-Safety margin 2021 2020 Safety margin: net income/loss total revenue = 11.2% = (3.0%)
+Safety margin 2022 2021 Safety margin: net income/loss total revenue = 1.8% = 11.2%

 The safety margin indicator is an amount by percentage by which revenue is able to drop before TFA's breakeven is reached.
-On examination it is identified that the safety margin for TFA is reasonably low historically (as with a not-for-profit enterprise) and large movements in revenue may place operations at risk; without consideration of cost management.
-Cost management in relation to 2021 has allowed for the intentional and tactical investment of financial resources, particularly due to extenuating economic circumstances.
+On examination it is identified that the safety margin for TFA is reasonably low historically (as with a not-for-profit enterprise) and large movements in revenue may place operations at risk, without consideration of cost management.